-When it comes to versatility, there’s none like the adaptable wandering jews!
+When it comes to versatility, there’s none like the adaptable wandering Jews!
 Check all different Types of Wandering Jew Plants in this detailed article!

-Wandering Jew Plant comprises of various species in the Tradescantia genus.
-As the plant is adaptable to both indoor and outdoor conditions, it doesn’t matter if you are planning to have it as ground cover, in hanging baskets, or containers; it’ll do equally well!
+Wandering Jew Plant comprises various species in the Tradescantia genus.
+As the plant is adaptable to both indoor and outdoor conditions, it doesn’t matter if you are planning to have it as ground cover, in hanging baskets, or in containers; it’ll do equally well!
 Also, do you know you can grow wandering jew in the complete shade, as well as in full sunlight?
 In full sun, it looks more colorful.
 Whereas, shade gives its leaves a greenish hue.
 Here are the Types of Wandering Jew Plants you should consider growing!

 1. Tradescantia fluminensis

 It’s a popular indoor houseplant, which is also used as ground cover.
 Its white flowers are triangular and formed by three petals and look glorious attached to fleshy stems with oval-shaped leaves that are glossy and deep green.

 Check out our article on colorful houseplants here!